yugt/GRE-Sample-Writing/README.md

 ### Score 5

-Whil the advertising director clearly aims at *relitalizing* his production company and ensuring that the public is well informed about the movies which are available, there are several basic flaws to this argument.
+While the advertising director clearly aims at *relitalizing* his production company and ensuring that the public is well informed about the movies which are available, there are several basic flaws to this argument.
 There remain some questions that need answering before any